rustyeddy/rustyeddy.com/content/notes/private-wifi-network-webapp.md

 only if somebody asks me to.
 Heck if nobody will read it, then should I spend the time?

-Is the sound of a singing bird beautiful if nobody hear's it?
+Is the sound of a singing bird beautiful if nobody hears it?